Our Terms of Business

 Storage of Papers and Documents

 We are entitled to keep all your papers and documents if there is money owing to us for our charges and expenses.
-We charge £50.00 per annum or such other sum as we may notify you for storage of files..
-You agree that it may be destroyed after such period as we consider reasonable (usually 12 years).
-And that we may store your file electronically in which instance original paperwork will be destroyed.
+You agree that any such papers and documents may be destroyed after such period as we consider reasonable (usually between 6 and 12 years) and that we may store your file electronically in which instance original paperwork will be destroyed.
 We will not destroy any original documents such as wills, deeds and other securities, which you ask us to hold in safe custody.
 We reserve the right to charge for storing such documents.
-Retrieval of papers or documents from storage will incur a fee of £50.00 plus VAT payable in advance together with any charge incurred in complying with your instructions.
+Retrieval of papers or documents from storage will incur a fee of £25.00 plus VAT payable in advance together with any charge incurred in complying with your instructions.
+We will retain all papers and files for a minimum of six years after which they will be destroyed without further notification to you.

 If something is not to your liking please do tell the fee earner.
 If that does not resolve the issue then Janet Milton (our client care partner) will look into the matter and report to you as quickly as possible and in accordance with our complaints procedure, a copy of which is available upon request.
 If you are not satisfied with our handling of your complaint you can ask the Legal Ombudsman at PO Box 15870, Birmingham, B30 to investigate further.